-Aerospace engineers must not only do good design, construction, and flight testing work, they must be able to communicate to others what they have done and how they did it.
-We are offering an optional presentation competition to interested Finals teams.
-This competition will be limited to fifteen finalist teams that will be selected from among those that submit a draft presentation by April 28 as described below.
-Finalists will be announced no later than Monday, May 8.
+This competition will be limited to twelve finalist teams that will be selected from among those that submit a draft presentation by May 3 as described below.
+Finalists plus three alternates will be announced no later than Monday, May 13.
 Presentations will be held between 10:30 AM and 2:30 PM Saturday during the Finals; any teams that are presenting but that also are likely to make the second (fly-off) round of the Finals will go early.